dddimcha/embodiOS/CONTRIBUTING.md

-# Contributing to NOVA
+# Contributing to EMBODIOS

-Thank you for your interest in contributing to NOVA!
+Thank you for your interest in contributing to EMBODIOS!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct